literatesnow/docker-android-studio/README.md

 # docker-android-studio

-[Android Studio](https://developer.android.com/studio/) in a non-privileged docker container.
-It runs as a normal X11 window on a linux desktop.
+[Android Studio](https://developer.android.com/studio/) in a non-privileged docker container running as a X11 window.

 ## Things That Work